tkurtbond/tkurtbond.github.io/pending/dnd-retro-clones.rst

 All its PDFs are free, and the print on demand books are *very* inexpensive.

-Although I notice that the character class tables all go to level 20.
-I conjecture this is a residual artifact of the D&D 3E character classes going to level 20, since it doesn't match the B/X model that that is implied by the Basic Fantasy website with the statement “The Basic Fantasy Role-Playing Game is a rules-light game
+I notice that the character class tables all go to level 20.
+I wonder if this is a residual artifact of the `D&D 3E`_ character classes going to level 20, since it doesn't match the B/X model that that is implied by the Basic Fantasy website with the statement “The Basic Fantasy Role-Playing Game is a rules-light game